ekchacon/linear-regression-with-one-parameter/README.md

 <h1>Linear Regression with one parameter</h1>

-The objective of this Notebook is to show the most basic linear regression to understand how a model works.
+The objective of this Notebook is to show the most basic form of linear regression to illustrate how a model works, paving the way for understanding neural networks.

 This project comprises: